 “Used to crave the air from rubber bath toys and would ultimately suck the air out of them.” – Bree

-“I had this weird obsession with the smell of new stationary.
+“I had this weird obsession with the smell of new stationery.
 I could have seriously spent all day in the stationary room at work.” – Mel

 ” I ate dirt and sand!
 Used to dip carrot sticks or strawberries into it and crunch it between my teeth.
 My husband thought I was nuts.
-I was low in iron and zinc I found out.” – Jacq
+I found out I was low in iron and zinc.” – Jacq

 Join the conversation

-Head over to our Facebook pregnancy group and read what other mums craved during pregnancy … click here.
+Head over to our Facebook pregnancy group and read what other mums craved during pregnancy.